Dashboards are a way to organize previously saved stories and combine them with other contextual items such as text, images, and embedded content.

 2. Dashboard canvas

-To create a new dashboard you will need to browse to My Dashboards area and select the Create button.
-After naming your dashboard, select the Create button which will open a new blank canvas for you to design your dashboard page.
+To create a new dashboard, navigate to the DASHBOARDS menu and select the CREATE NEW button.
+After naming your dashboard page, select the CREATE button to open a new blank canvas for you to design your dashboard page.
+You will become the owner of the page.

 The dashboard canvas is a 120/120 grid or coordinate space.